Yurivanderburg/Yurivanderburg/README.md

 - 👋 Hi, I’m @Yurivanderburg.
 I am:
 - 👀 interested in Astro- and Particle Physics (even better: Astroparticle Physics!)
 - 🌱 currently learning Python
-- 💞️ I’m looking to collaborate on everything :)
+- 💞️ looking to collaborate :)
-- a linux enthusiast!
+- ✨ a linux and FOSS enthusiast!

 <!---
 Yurivanderburg/Yurivanderburg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.